0x90/kali-scripts/README.md

 # Kali scripts

-Welcome to kali-scripts repository, which is created to help managing Kali Linux.
+Welcome to kali-scripts repository, which is created to help managing Kali Linux software installation.
-Pentesters will like this stuff to automate installation or deployment of Kali Linux.
-Every script can be launched separately except helper.sh which us just a functions storage file.

-## Contents

-Scripts are in development.
+Scripts are in development at the moment, so many bugs are present.
 Please review code before launching.
 Feel free to commit bugs/patches.

+## Contents

+This scripts are pretended to be used to automate installation or deployment of Kali Linux.
+Every script can be launched separately except helper.sh which us just a functions storage file.

     desktop.sh - desktop environment installation and postinstall configuration (Gnome, XFCE, KDE) dev.sh - developer tools (GCC, Python, Ruby)